blex-max/apb-pileup-browser/README.md

 - Locus-jumping from within TUI when reading an alignment file - e.g. `goto chr1:2500`.
   - Currently the view is fixed to a single locus specified at startup.
   - This may also lead to multi-locus dbs, multi-sample browsing/dbs, etc.
-- VCF-driven locus browsing - input a VCF along with alignment/s and navigate between variant loci.
-  - unlikely to implement any filtering of the vcf as that can be done at or before startup with `bcftools` and shell piping/substitution.

 ## Development